alexandru/alexn.org/source/_posts/2012-07-02-love-scala.markdown

 So I want to modify our `apply()` method to be non-blocking.
 After all, we are dealing with potentially expensive computations here.

-First, we'll use these classes from Akka:
+First, we'll use these imports from Akka:

 {% highlight scala %}
 import akka.dispatch.{ExecutionContext, Await, Future}